Redtech0inc/MCNet/README.md

 ## about
 This is the official repo for the MCNet Project Lua code for CC-Tweaked

-i know this isn't much but i just threw this repo together in like a few second so please don#t be mad about that srry
+i know this isn't much but i just threw this repo together in like a few second so please don't be mad about that srry

+if you have questions feel free to ask on the MCCM Discord you should find my post under creations and then just the name of the repo (Discord LINK)[https://discord.gg/minecraft-computer-mods-477910221872824320]

-ope you'll enjoy ;) !
+hope you'll enjoy ;) !

 ## coming soon/maybe today